- 14.4.2022 at 10–17

 Museum Card: free entry

-Ticket sales end 30 min. before closing time.
+Ticket sales end at the museum 30 minutes before closing time.

 The Kiasma Theatre ticket prices are listed next to the info on performances.
 See events calendar.